-Graduate Support facilitates Support Groups for students in specific categories, including writers of a thesis or dissertation.
+Graduate Support facilitates Support Groups for students, including writers of theses or dissertations.
 Each group is peer-based, meaning that the group itself sets the schedule and the ground rules for participation.
 All groups are facilitated by a graduate consultant who guides discussion and offers structured feedback and accountability.
 Groups can be comprised of interdisciplinary participants or can be specific to programs or fellowships.
 The most effective groups consist of several participants and the facilitator.
 Each group will have goals specific to their participants.
 We encourage groups to decide a meeting space, which can be online via Zoom or a physical meeting in the common room or conference room of Graduate Support.
 Typically our groups meet once a week at times set by the participants.

 Types of Writing Groups